Desperately Seeking Something? Try These Free Research Tools

 There are plenty of websites with dubious experts, opinionated blowhards, and others who would lead you in a particular direction that benefits them more than you.
 So where do you turn when you have a problem and you need to find reliable answers from true experts, researchers, and the recognized leaders in a particular area?

 I've got a list of websites that I have personally found to meet those criteria.
-Most of them have been around for over a decade (or two), proving their worth by their longevity.
+Some are newcomers, but most of them have been around for over a decade (or two), proving their worth by their longevity.
 Check out my long list of FREE online reference tools, covering more than a dozen areas of expertise.

 General Reference Tools

 In a library, if you don't know where to look for a reference book, you go to the Reference Librarian.
 On the Internet, if you don't know where to look for answers, you go to RefDesk.com.
-At first glance, the sheer amount of useful links on the Refdesk home page can be overwhelming.
-But it's really quite well organized and useful.
+At first glance, the sheer amount of useful links on the 1995-themed Refdesk home page can be overwhelming.
+But it's really quite well organized, useful and up to date.
 I recommend that you click the dropdown next to REFERENCE DESK at the top right, and select an option from the list.

 Encyclopedia.com gives you credible answers from published reference works.
 Enter you search words and it will search multiple encyclopedias, dictionaries and thesauruses.
 (Thesauri?
 Thesaurus Rex?)